saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* It uses ASCII symbols to code a quality score (PHRED score, from the homonimous software) in a separate line from the one where the bases are stored
 	* The quality score is the ASCII code of the charachter (!)
 	* The highest quality is 90 for fastq
-	* The quality score rarely exceeds 60 in row data, but can be higher in assemblies
+	* The quality score rarely exceeds 60 in raw data, but can be higher in assemblies
 	* The threshold quality score now accepted for base calling is 30
 * Allignments are saved in .sam format, a tab-delimited text file that can be converted in a binary .bam file
 	* samtools is used for working with sam files